The Discuss-Then-Execute Workflow

 Costs and Token Usage

-Every interaction uses API — and tokens cost money (on API billing) or count towards limits (on subscription).
-A few things to keep in mind:
+Every interaction uses API , and tokens cost money (on API billing) or count towards limits (on subscription).
+There are a few things worth keeping in mind:

 - Long conversations cost more.
 Each message includes the full conversation history, so a 50-message session costs significantly more per message than a 5-message one.

 /clearsaves money.
-Starting fresh for a new task avoids paying for irrelevant context./compactis cheaper than continuing.
-Summarising removes noise while keeping value.- Model choice matters.
-Use Sonnet for most work, Haiku for quick mechanical tasks, Opus when you need deep reasoning.
+Starting fresh for a new task means you're not paying for irrelevant context to be included in every request./compactis cheaper than continuing.
+Summarising removes noise while keeping the valuable context.- Model choice matters.
+Use Sonnet for most work, Haiku for quick mechanical tasks, and Opus when you need deep reasoning.

 - Staying in one session forever.
 A 200-message session accumulates stale context, gets expensive, and output quality degrades.
-Clear aggressively — start fresh for each logical task.
+Clear aggressively and start fresh for each logical task.

 - Skipping the discussion phase for complex tasks.
 Without discussing the approach first, Claude may take a wrong architectural direction.
-You'll spend more time undoing than discussing would have cost.
+You'll spend more time undoing than the discussion would have cost.

 - Giving open-ended prompts.
 "Make this better" gives Claude no direction.
-Be specific: "Reduce the bundle size of the dashboard page" or "Add error handling to all API calls in src/api/".
+Be specific about what you actually want: "Reduce the bundle size of the dashboard page" or "Add error handling to all API calls in src/api/".